a-maldet/labelmachine/cran-comments.md

       To do so, attach the following notices to the program.
-It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively state the exclusion of warranty; and each file should have at least

+    the "copyright" line and a pointer to where the full notice is found.
         <one line to give the program's name and a brief idea of what it does.>
         Copyright (C) <year>  <name of author>

-        This program is free software: you can redistribute it and/or modify the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+        This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.